sjYoondeltar/lerobot-mujoco-tutorial/README.md

 <img src="./media/data.gif" width="480" height="360"></img>

-Visualize your action based on the recontructed simulation scene.
+Visualize your action based on the reconstructed simulation scene.

 The main simulation is replaying the action.